Hello people; I hope you’re all doing fine. Today I will share a fantastic guide on how to paint PVC pipe. Hang on to know more.

 Which is the better way to paint PVC pipe?
 Spray painting or brush painting?

 Comparing both paints in terms of finishing, spray painting steals the show.
 It provides the best coverage and smoother finish.
-Brushing is not a bad option but it tends to pool, smear, and leave noticeable brush strokes.
+Brushing is not a bad option but tends to pool, smear, and leave noticeable brush strokes.
 Priming the PVC surface before brush painting will improve your results.

 Can you paint PVC with latex?